What is Vera Pizza Napoletana?

 Can I bake Vera Pizza Napoletana in a Forno Bravo oven?

 Yes, absolutely.
-Both the Forno Bravo Modena2G and Professionale oven are designed to operate continuously at 800ºF, and cooking 90-second pizza all day.
+All the Forno Bravo commercial ovens Professionale, Roma, Modena2G and Napoli ovens are designed to operate continuously at 800ºF, and cooking 90-second pizza all day.
 As I enjoy pointing out, the Sales Director for the company that produces the Ristorante oven lives in Naples, and the company is very successful selling pizza ovens in Naples, and in the south of Italy.